 Another emerging trend in the latter 1930s is the use of floral and nature motifs.
 With Birds, feathers, flowers, and leaf designs prevalent.

 As seen in the glass bead necklace to the right.
-More than likely a necklace chosen to accent a summer dress, as pastels where popular summer colors.
+More than likely a necklace was chosen to accent a summer dress, as pastels where popular summer colors.

-It was during this time, from the mid to late 30’s, Alfred Philippe of Trifari copied the Carter’s design “Tutti-Frutti”.
+It was during this time, from the mid to late 30’s, Alfred Philippe of Trifari copied Carter’s design “Tutti-Frutti”.
 While Carter’s creation featured precious gems carve into the shapes of miniature fruit.
 The Trifari imitations used pressed glass in their 1930s costume jewelry.
-A style which was fondly refered to as “Fruit Salad Jewelry”.
+A style which was fondly referred to as “Fruit Salad Jewelry”.